 - Protein target written into the plan — 0.8–1.0 g per pound of bodyweight, distributed as 30–40g per meal.
 See protein synthesis.

 - Re-scan every 18–24 months and adjust.
-Bone changes on a longer clock than muscle does.
-We don’t judge the plan on a six-month DEXA.
+Bone changes on a longer clock than muscle does — we don’t judge the plan on a six-month DEXA.

-The DEXA scan that moved 0.04 isn’t a great photo opportunity, but it’s the difference between a hip fracture at 75 and a normal walk to the kitchen.
+Coach observation: The DEXA scan that moved 0.04 isn’t a great photo opportunity, but it’s the difference between a hip fracture at 75 and a normal walk to the kitchen.
 The clients who’ve been doing the work for two or three years often have nothing visibly dramatic to point to — until they fall on a hike, get up, brush themselves off, and keep walking.
 That’s the work.
 After thousands of coaching sessions in Oakland, protecting bone density is one of the least glamorous and most important things we build with women in this window.

 What the Research Says